lbjlaq/GitPacks/README.md

 `student_id`: The individual student’s unique identifier, defined by your scho

-`ecture_ke`: Your school’s key, provided by GitHub.
+`secture_ke`: Your school’s key, provided by GitHub.

 Used together, your school can deliver each student a unique web address that looks something like this: